Chukrut-181/Chukrut-181/README.md

 ---

 *Thanks for visiting my profile!
-Feel free to explore my repositories and don't hesitate to reach out if you'd like to discuss opportunities or collaboration.*
+Explore my repos and don't hesitate to reach out if you'd like to discuss collaboration.*